realitytracing/Reality-Tracing/human-foundations/the-meta-auto-sovereignty-of-definition.md

 - the definition creates an impossible standard and then condemns humans for failing it
 - the definition makes floor damage invisible
 - experience becomes admissible only after translation into the abstraction's preferred language
+- formal coherence is treated as more important than lived consequence
+- the definition becomes easier to defend than to use
+- the harmed person must prove that harm is semantically possible

 A concise formulation: